SamuelMarks/ml-params-tensorflow/sync_scripts/README.md

     class Foo(object):
         foo = "haz"

-Then `python -m doctrans sync_properties` will get you:
+Then `python -m cdd sync_properties` will get you:

     class Foo(object):
         foo: Literal["can", "haz"] = "haz"

 ## `sync`

-For examples of sync see doctrans project.
+For examples of sync see cdd project.